CPerezRuiz335/Pathfinding-Algorithms/README.md

 # Pathfinding-Algorithms
-Seems like every CS student has to do this project some day.
+Seems like every CS student has to do this project someday.
 I added a few algorithms that I can't find in this kind of projects to make it at least different from the rest :man_shrugging:.

 #### Usage